Analysis | The GOP’s gradual descent into ‘replacement theory’

 And regardless of whether it was good policy, it was valid to argue that going so far might harm the GOP over the long haul.
 Rather than give undocumented immigrants a path to citizenship, some said, perhaps a middle ground would be to provide a path to legal status instead.
 That might satisfy concerns about inaction on immigration reform but also wouldn’t bestow voting rights.

-Even at the time, though, this argument wasn’t all that frequent.
+Even at the time, though, that argument wasn’t all that frequent.
 It was occasionally raised as a potential GOP downside of a path to citizenship, but it wasn’t tip-of-tongue, and opponents of immigration overhaul bills apparently recognized how dicey it was.
 Even in the 2000s, when border apprehensions were significantly higher than they are amid the current crisis, the resistance was rarely about the idea that the border crossings or a path to citizenship were particularly bad for the GOP, as much as that it would reward breaking the law.

 That, though, began to shift gradually as the Trump administration wore on.
 Today, some elements of the conservative movement are going far beyond warning about a potential path to citizenship for undocumented immigrants and instead arguing that immigrants and refugees present a more imminent threat — not necessarily to society, but electorally.